 Go kayaking in Hatta’s quiet waters

 A 15-minute drive from Hatta Wadi Hub brings you to Hatta Dam, a postcard-perfect reservoir framed by mountain ranges.
 Hire the equipment for Dhs60 per person or Dhs120 for a double kayak, or even hop on a fun donut boats.
 Hatta Dam is easily accessible from the Sedr Trailers Resort.
 All boats are also available during night rides, but some areas will be restricted for safety after sunset.

 Hatta Kayaks, Hatta Dam, Hatta, Dubai, Mon to Fri 7am to 11am and 3pm to 9pm, Sat and Sun 7am to 9pm.
 Tel: (0)56 616 2111. hattakayak.com

 Ras Al Khaimah

 View this post on Instagram

-Jebel Jais is home to a number of adrenaline-pumping experiences.
-There’s the new Jebel Jais sledder which opened in February this year (Dhs60 for a single ride for an adult and child or Dhs40 per adult), the Jais Rope Tour – a thrilling hour-long knee-trembling experience (Dhs70 on weekdays and Dhs80 on weekends), Jais Flight (Dhs330), Jais Sky Tour (Dhs260) and more.
+Ras Al Khaimah is home to a number of adrenaline-pumping experiences.
+There’s the Jais sledder which opened in February 2022 where thrills await for a starting price of Dhs50.
+Or take on the Jais Sky Tour – a thrilling two-hour knee-trembling experience, or soar through the skies with Jais Flight (Dhs330), and more.
 It is also home to the UAE’s highest restaurant – 1484 by Puro.